 BRUNSWICK COUNTY PUBLIC UTILITIES DEPARTMENT

-Please note, if you have an aquarium or pond always test the water you add to your aquatic environment to be sure it is free of any chlorine before adding fish or other animals.
+Please note, if you have an aquarium or pond always test the water that you add to your aquatic environment to be sure it is free of any chlorine before adding fish or other animals.
 Chemical additives with directions for removing either free chlorine or chloramines from water for use in fish tanks or ponds are available at pet/fish supply stores.
+Kidney dialysis clinics and customers on home kidney dialysis equipment should also be aware of this change.